greg-raven/Impeachment-Chronicles/_posts/2023-05-15-doj-fbi-failed.md

 ---
-title: 'Durham finds DOJ, FBI 'failed to uphold' mission of 'strict fidelity to the law' in Trump-Russia probe'
+title: 'Durham finds DOJ, FBI ‘failed to uphold’ mission of ‘strict fidelity to the law’ in Trump-Russia probe'
 layout: post
 author:
 - Brooke Singman